CiscoTestAutomation/xpresso/README.md

   * `SEARCH_BASE` e.g. o=internal.abc.com
   * `SEARCH_ATTRIBUTES` e.g. ["cn", "givenName", "title", "mail"]

-* In same file `initializers/settings.yaml`, search under `microservices` for `auths` and modify your `AUTHENTICATION_BACKENDS` to include `authms.backends.CustomLDAPBackend`
+* In same file `initializers/new_settings.yml`, under `microservices` add (if not exists) `auths` service and modify your `AUTHENTICATION_BACKENDS` to include `authms.backends.CustomLDAPBackend`

-* Finally, for LDAP search, in same file `initializers/settings.yaml`, search under `microservices` for `users` and add:
+* Finally, for LDAP search, in same file `initializers/new_settings.yml`, search under `microservices` for `users` and add:
   * `SEARCH_BACKENDS`: ["user_profiles.backends.CustomLDAPSearch"]

+* When updating microservices' settings, make sure to include `url` and `description` as well.
+To make sure you're not making a mistake, you can copy each service's settings from `initializers/settings.yml` file and modify at new_settings.yml

-***Important note***: after Xpresso is fully up, if you update configurations or change any settings at `initializers/settings.yml`, you need to update `docker-compose.yml` under `management` service and set `FORCE_UPDATE: 'True'` and restart the management service `docker-compose restart management`, in order to reflect the changes.
+* Restart the management service `docker-compose restart management`, in order to reflect the changes.

+**Important**: whatever is set in `initializers/new_settings.yml` will overwritte the initial settings.

 **4. Start Your Engine**